 Consider if you’ve got any obligations to your customers contractually.
 If your buyer requires a product before a certain date, you may find that a fast air freight solution is the option to choose.
 Conversely, perhaps there is a contractual obligation to keep costs to a minimum, in which case the answer may be to use sea freight.
 If you are ever in doubt about a term in your contract, we advise consulting with a legal professional.

 Stock on hand

 Depending on what stock is available on hand, you may be able to utilise sea freight or, if there is no stock on hand and the situation is urgent, utilising air freight.
-These options are situational and in these circumstances you will often need to make a choice on a case by case basis.
+These options are situational and in these circumstances, you will often need to make a choice on a case-by-case basis.

 An advantage of ocean shipping is that you can ship heavy and bulky cargo much easier than with air freight.
-Air cargo is typically used to transport unitised cargo, when your goods become over dimensional you may need to consider freighters, charters or part-charter solutions.
+Air cargo is typically used to transport unitised cargo, when your goods become over-dimensional you may need to consider freighters, charters, or part-charter solutions.
 These options can have a substantial impact on cost.

 To many customers, environmental policies are important.
 If you place importance on having a ‘green’ brand or are targeting an environmentally conscious market, you may want to consider which of the two shipping methods is more environmentally friendly.

-Sea freight is generally much more environmentally friendly than air freight.
+Sea freight is generally much more environmentally friendly than an air freight forwarder.
 The Department for Environment, Food and Rural Affairs in the UK conducted a study on the greenhouse gases emitted by both air and sea freight.
 In regard to two tonnes of freight transported 5000km, the sea freight emitted 150kg of CO2e and the airfreight emitted 6605kg of CO2e.
 Evidently, there’s a significant difference between the two.